There is one particular state of consciousness that can change your life forever.

-The boundaries of where you perceive your individual consciousness and identity (ego) to begin and end vanish.
-Instead you’re left with a boundless and infinite union with all that is around you.
+The boundaries of where you perceive your individual identity to begin and end completely vanish (otherwise known as ego death).
+Instead, you’re left with a boundless and infinite union with all that is around you.

 With a lack of a definable identity or spatial recognition, your sense of time feels infinite.
 You go from perceiving time from moment-to-moment as a static individual, to perceiving it as a stream of eternal present moments.